clocklimited/TeaGame/README.md

 ## Other Rules

 ### Odd One Out
-If everyone pulls the same number except for a single player, that play makes the tea.
+If everyone pulls the same number except for a single player, that player makes the tea.

 ## Draw
 In what turns out to be, the unlikely event of a draw. the two (or more) players must play a face-off.
 All cards are returned to the dealer, who shuffles the pack and again fans the cards for the 2 (or more) tied players.
 They compete (lowest card again loses), this is repeated until a loser is decided.